Thraka/SadConsole/README.md

 Here are some of the features SadConsole supports:

 - Show any number of consoles.
-- Uses graphical tile-based images to build out an ascii-character font with support for more than 256 characters.
+- Uses graphical tile-based images to build out an ASCII-character font with support for more than 256 characters.
 - Use more than one font file.
 However, each console is restricted to a single font.
 - Independently controlled entities for game objects.
 - Keyboard and Mouse support.